 - I want to install my operating system

-You can find the Stratus.FI web interface at the following URL:
+The Stratus.FI cloud web interface can be found at the following URL:

-Login to the web interface with faculty login and faculty password (more about the faculty account and password change here).
+Log in to the web interface with your faculty login and faculty password (learn more about faculty accounts and changing your password here).

-Pre-installed virtual machine images are configured to retrieve some information from the user's settings (SSH key, superuser password, ...).
-Therefore, before setting up the virtual machine, these parameters must be set.
-Sign in to web interface, click on the top right of the user name and select Settings from the menu:
+The pre-installed virtual machine images are configured to take some information from the user settings (SSH key, superuser password, ...).
+Therefore, before actually creating the virtual machine, these parameters need to be set.
+Log in to the web interface, click on the user name in the top right and select Settings from the menu:

-If you do not already have one, create an SSH key, for example, on the Aise command:
+If you don't already have one, create an SSH key, for example on Aise, using the command:

 ssh-keygen -b 4096 -t rsa

-The secret key is saved to your file
+The secret key will be saved in the file

-$HOME/.ssh/id_rsa and the public there in the file
+$HOME/.ssh/id_rsa and the public key will be saved in the same file

-passphrase that will be required every time you use the SSH key.
+(passphrase) that will be required each time you use the SSH key.

-In the web interface in the user settings, click on the blue icon to the right of the
+In the web interface, in the user settings, click on the Config section, then Add SSH Key, and copy the

-Create an encrypted password for a virtual machine, such as a command
+Create an encrypted form of the password for the virtual machine, for example, by running

-openssl passwd -1 on Aise or other Linux:
+openssl passwd -1 on Aise or another Linux machine:

 xnekdo@aisa$ openssl passwd -1 Password: correct horse battery staple Retype password: correct horse battery staple $1$t2DaE4vm$i8A...630 xnekdo@aisa$